Is it safe to travel to Bali?

 Note that suspension of services may run beyond the above dates and you can keep up to date by following our Facebook page.

-There are currently less than 10 known cases of COVID-19 in Lombok.
-However, local authorities are enforcing very strict measures to prevent spread, to a degree that is becoming very difficult for locals to obtain supplies.
+Local authorities are enforcing very strict measures to prevent spread, to a degree that is becoming very difficult for locals to obtain supplies.
 Especially smaller communities are struggling.
 Social distancing is required on the island.
 People are asked to avoid crowds and to keep a clean and healthy lifestyle.

 Foreigners entry is temporarly not permitted (exceptions apply to diplomat, medical helpers or holders of a long-term residence permit).
 Residents coming home to Lombok are asked to enter a 14 days self-isolation.
 The COVID-19 task force is constantly trying to collect data from returning residents.
 They are spraying disinfectant to all hamlets and villages and even directly into the resident’s homes.
 They are also attempting to provide food supplies for those returned residents in self-quarantine, however, this is proving difficult to implement as normal supply lines have been effected.